simpledatatools/onetable/README.md

       }
 }
 ```
-- Make sure you create a local postgres database called 'one-table-local' (see the base.py and config.py settings files under core.settings)
+- Make sure you create a local postgres database called `one-table-local` (or whichever local database name you want to use)
 - Run ```python3 manage.py makemigrations``` to create database migrations
 - Run ```python3 manage.py migrate``` to create database tables / initial setup
 - Run ```python3 manage.py createsuperuser``` to create an admin user